NoahRothchild/FlightPlanner/README.md

 The flight data information file should be formatted with the number of flights in the first line.
-Each line after that should look like this: location|location|cost|time The flgihts work on the assumption that each flight has an opposite counterpart going and does not factor in lay-overs
+Each line after that should look like this: location|location|cost|time The flights work on the assumption that each flight has an opposite counterpart

 Example:
 4